gio-remo/personal-site/content/about/_index.md

 I obtained my BSc degree in Economics at the [University of Milan](https://ema.cdl.unimi.it/it) in July 2022, with the [thesis](https://github.com/gio-remo/Personal-Materials/tree/main/BSc-Thesis-Econ): _"Climateflation: Climate Change drives Inflation"_.

-After library, I like running, but I'm a runner who has never run a race.
-So, finding a good one to accomplish is currently in my to-do-list.
-Meanwhile, I'm hiking in the Bavarian mountains.
+After the library, I like running and playing 70s songs on my guitar.
+My ideal Sunday?
+Hiking in the Bavarian mountains.